privacy-scaling-explorations/qdh/README.md

 	-bm 4 \
 	-bv 4
 ```
+> You can find a detailed guide of this step and other MACI commands in the [MACI Demonstration](https://github.com/appliedzkp/maci/tree/master/cli#demonstration) docs.

 Once you've deployed MACI, and created an election you should have an output like this: